root1991/BitpandaTask1/README.md

 I like the design and stability of those apps

 2. As an agile person I would make the proper preparation and planning of the story.
 In case if there is no UI/UX designer in the team
 I would show different approaches to measure any kind of performance to the boss.
-My choice would base on my experience Then together we can decide which approach looks better from his perspective.
+My choice would base on my experience.
+Then together we can decide which approach looks better from his perspective.
 The fact that boss is iOS user could bring some discussion.
-To explain Android approach I would use official links to Google Design guidelines, which should be followed by successful Android Application
+To explain Android approach I would use official links to Google Design guidelines, which should be followed by successful Android Application.
-Also all requirements should clarified.
+Also all requirements should be clarified.
 After this I can start planning the feature.
-Only after planning the implementation could be started
+Only after planning the implementation could be started.

 3. In my spare time I like to try new things in Android Development by google and write tech articles.
 The recent technology I tried was `Jetpack Compose`.
 Also I do some Flutter development